Vegan documentaries have played a vital role in the past decade in informing the public about the ethics and reasoning behind the movement.

 8- Forks Over Knives

 Forks Over Knives is another vegan documentary by Colin Campbell and Melanie Joy.
-It
+It exposes the link between the animal industry and the obesity epidemic that is gripping the clogged arteries of America.

 It pays a specific focus and investigation into The China Study, which documented the rise of heart disease and the other meat and dairy-related illnesses that rose after the country began to adopt a more western diet.